EliaContini/pokedex/README.md

 ## Development notes

-This project uses React, React Redux and React Router.
+This project uses React, React Redux (with Redux Thunk) and React Router.

 Some API tests are available in `tests/api` folder.
 To run them, first be sure that in the folder there is a symbolic link to `src/api` folder.